Cost to Move a Radiator

 Central Heating Radiators

-Central heating radiators have the highest heat output and also benefit from having the greatest heating efficiency of any type of plumbed radiator style.
+Central heating radiators have the highest heat output, and also benefit from having the greatest heating efficiency of any type of plumbed radiator style.

 This makes them a very popular choice in many homes in the UK.
 These radiators use corrugated panels to radiate heat out into the room.

-You can get single-panel styles of central heating radiators for small rooms, or you can get double-panel ones for larger rooms as these produce more heat.
+You can get single-panel styles of central heating radiators for small rooms, or you can get double-panel ones for larger rooms, as these produce more heat.

 Pros

-• ✔ Extremely efficient
+• ✔ Extremely efficient, and quick to heat

 Cons